nvohra0016/nvohra0016.github.io/_pages/about.md

 ## About me:

 I am a computational mathematician who is currently working at Aurora Energy Research as an energy modelling analyst.
 I completed my Ph.D. in Mathematics from Oregon State University and my postdoctoral studies from Los
 Alamos National Lab.
-I am interested in applied and computational mathematics, particularly with applications in geosciences.
+I am interested in applied and computational mathematics, particularly with applications in power systems and geosciences.

 ### Interests:
 - Computational modelling of physical processes